 The colleges and universities in Vermont offer several options for obtaining a paralegal degree or certificate which may include opportunities to prepare for specialty paralegal practice in areas like corporate law or civil litigation.
 The following overview of paralegal schools in Vermont will help you make an informed decision.
-You may also wish to consider online paralegal programs such as those offered by Kaplan University, which some students find to be a better fit than traditional on campus programs.
+You may also wish to consider online paralegal programs, which some students find to be a better fit than traditional on-campus programs.

 - There are 2 colleges and universities that offer a paralegal/legal assistant degree program in Vermont.

 - 2 schools offer a certificate program for paralegals/legal assistants.